Communications in the Isle of Man: Telegraph

 The currents at Cranstal proved too strong, and in 1864 the cable was taken up and relaid further south, at Port-e-Vullen in Ramsey Bay.
 It was later relaid to land even further south at Port Cornaa.

-Following the 1869 finalisation of UK telegraph nationalisation into a General Post Office monopoly, the Isle of Man Telegraph Company was nationalised in 1870 under the Telegraph Act 1870 (an Act of Parliament) at a cost to the British Government of £16,106 (paid in 1872 following arbitration proceedings over the value).
-Prior to nationalisation, the island's telegraph operations had been performing poorly and the company's share price valued it at around £100.
+Following the 1869 finalisation of UK telegraph nationalisation into a General Post Office monopoly, the Isle of Man Electric Telegraph Company was nationalised in 1870 under the Telegraph Act 1870 (33 & 34 Vict. c.
+88) (an act of Parliament) at a cost to the British Government of £16,106 (paid in 1872 following arbitration proceedings over the value).
+Prior to nationalisation, the Island's telegraph operations had been performing poorly and the company's share price valued it at around £100.

 Subsequent to nationalisation, operations were taken over by the GPO.
 The internal telegraph system was extended within a year to Castletown and Peel, however by then the previous lack of modern communications in Castletown had already started the Isle of Man Government on its move to Douglas.

 Due to increasing usage in the years following nationalisation, further cables between Port Cornaa and St Bees were laid in 1875 and 1885.

 By 1883 Smith's Directory listed several telegraph offices operated by the Post Office, in addition to those at Douglas, Ramsey, Castletown and Peel the telegraph was also available at Laxey, Ballaugh, and Port St. Mary.

 Throughout the First World War, the cable landing station at Port Cornaa was guarded by the Isle of Man Volunteer Corps.

 The undersea telegraph cables have been disused since the 1950s, but remain in place.